This week inHusker history

 1933-34: George Sauer does it all in the East-West Shrine game, scoring the games only touchdowns and intercepting a pass to set up one of the scores.
 Also, Nebraska coach Dana X. Bible defends college football from criticism by U.S. Agriculture Secretary Henry Wallace.

-In this batch of bowl games, three stand out: Nebraska's first win in a major bowl, the go-for-two loss to Miami for the national championship, and another close loss 10 years later that served as a springboard to three national titles.
-Listed by season, not calendar year of game.
+In this batch of bowls, three stand out: Nebraska's first win in a major bowl, the go-for-two loss to Miami and another narrow defeat 10 years later that served as a springboard to three national titles.

 1938-39: Former Husker quarterback Willard "Dutch" Witte resigns after six seasons as head coach at Wyoming.
 Also, the wife of John Westover and two other people are killed in a car crash, and the former Husker star is injured.